 Proficiency Testing Scheme

-It is generally expected that refiners' laboratories will already be using well-established, validated methods of assaying, as well as their own quality control procedures.
+It is generally expected that refiners' laboratories will already be using well-established and validated methods of assaying, as well as their own quality control procedures.
 Proficiency Testing (PT) provides an important layer of external quality control to help validate these internal procedures.

-Jonathan Jodry delivered a presentation on the Proficiency Testing Scheme at the most recent biennial Assay and Refining Conference on 20-21 March, 2017.
-His presentation is available here on the LBMA website.
+View a presentation made by Jonathan Jodry on the Proficiency Testing Scheme at the most recent Assay and Refining Conference held on 20-21 March, 2017.
+His presentation is available here.

 The sixth annual Proficiency Testing (PT) Scheme in 2017 also included silver for the first time.

 58 LBMA accredited Good Delivery gold and silver refiners (33 gold and silver, 13 gold only and 12 silver only).

 10 Non-Good Delivery refiners (including 7 participating in both gold and silver).

 The large number of participants again provided an excellent consensus for the scheme: the more that participate, the more robust the results.